 Making sure your baby’s birth certificate is correct is a great way to show support to your wife.
 If you can fill it out even better (of course while discussing everything with her first).
 Have the car seat ready and installed in the car and stock up on those “free” baby items that the hospital offers 🙂

 25. Enjoy this life changing moment

 You’re going to be a dad!!
 How exciting!!
 Enjoy this momentous time of your life needs to be framed!
 Enjoy the birth of your child and bond with your baby.
 Know that your life has changed forever, but in the most positive and beautiful way.
 Yes, you and your wife made this precious baby.
 You rocked!

-These labor and delivery tips for dads are excellent in helping you know what to do.
+I hope you enjoyed these simple tips to help dads support their partner during labor.
 It’s always a great idea to be ready and informed that way your wife feels comfortable and ease.

 Giving birth is no joke, I know many dads feel nervous and have no clue of what to do.
-The more you know the better, the more you are involved during her active labor the better because your wife needs you to be.
+The more you know the better, the more you are involved during the different stages of labor the better because your wife needs you to be.

 Your wife wants to feel that you support her, that you’re rooting her on and that you present, in the moment.
 I know you’re going to be the best labor coach your wife can ask for.
 Don’t forget to enjoy this moment, the birth of your child is magical 🙂

 Milkology– A fantastic class about breastfeeding.
 Learning how to ensure you have a happy and stress free breastfeeding experience.

 Baby Prep Workbook- An extremely helpful guide on the important things that you need to be prepared and ready before your baby arrives!

 Couples prenatal class– Get valuable childbirth information right from the comfort of your home.
 Convenient and a spectacular way to bond with your partner.